 The Executive Director, Superintendent of Parks, and Superintendent of Recreation, and their designees will provide input on the placement of cameras on the Streamwood Park District premises.
 The Executive Director, the Executive Director’s Administrative Assistant, the Superintendent of Park, and the Superintendent of Recreation, Custodial Manager, and Facility Manager are responsible for monitoring the Park District’s surveillance systems.
 The Executive Director is responsible for hardware and software specification, configuration, and maintenance.
 Maintenance checks will be performed on a bi-monthly basis.
 Staff will notify the Executive Director of any equipment failures or other problems.

-Access to surveillance footage is restricted to the Executive Director and the Executive Director’s Administrative Assistant, the Superintendent of Parks, the Superintendent of Recreation, Custodial Manager, Facility Manager, and law enforcement personnel.
+Access to surveillance footage is restricted to the Executive Director and the Executive Director’s Administrative Assistant, the Superintendent of Parks, the Superintendent of Recreation, the Custodial Manager, the Facility Manager, and law enforcement personnel.
 The Executive Director may authorize access of surveillance footage to staff, to the extent required by their job responsibilities.

 Unauthorized access, exporting, or sharing live or recorded video surveillance footage by an employee may be grounds for disciplinary action, including termination of employment.